binx-love/CampusConnect/README.md

-📚 CampusConnect
+A )CampusConnect

 A centralized platform for students to access clubs, tutors, team-building activities, and academic resources in one place.

-🚀 Features
+B) Features
-👥 User Management
+User Management

 Student sign-up and login